 Without hordes of tourists it was also a peaceful spot.
 After wandering around for several hours through temples and old stones it was time to head back.

-We quickly found a bus to Beirut.
+I quickly found a bus back to Beirut.
 This time the van filled up pretty quickly and it seemed our driver was in a hurry.
 He was driving on full speed on a back road through the mountains.
 He made it to Beirut in almost two hours, but this was probably the most dangerous experience of the day.

-How to get from Beirut to Baalbek
+How to get from Beirut to Baalbek in Lebanon

 It can take some time for the vans to fill up, but it seems there is at least one leaving every hour.